 Hibana begins with a veteran comedian mentoring a young comedian in manzai, the Japanese version of Abbott and Costello style two-person comedy.
 Of course, the instruction is carried out in a very Japanese way.
 At one point, the teacher instructs a pupil “to transcend beyond reality to a world of staggering beauty.”

 From there, Hibana covers an entire decade in the comedians’ lives, offering a year by year long look at the competitive and courageous world of Japanese comedy.
 Each episode in the 10-episode first season covers a year in the lives of the comedians, and offers a new story that proves hilarious yet achingly profound.
 Hibana is a thoughtful reflection on the nature of art that will make you laugh (and cry) along the way.
-One of the best foreign shows on Netflix, Hibana will feel at once familiar and unique to American comedy fans.
+One of the best foreign shows on TV and a worthy addition to the genre of Netflix Foreign Series, Hibana will feel at once familiar and unique to American comedy fans.

 The key art for Rita looks like something you would see promoting an American offering like Bad Teacher or AP Bio.
 Of course, this being Denmark, there is going to be more depth than your boilerplate U.S. network comedy can muster.
-This combination of light-hearted premise and earnest, thoughtful execution has made Rita one of the most popular foreign shows on Netflix.
+This combination of light-hearted premise and earnest, thoughtful execution has made Rita one of the best foreign series on Netflix.

 Yes, Rita (Mille Dinesen) is “too cool for school,” but in this comedy, Rita actually cares about her students, and her unorthodox attitude is a hallmark of her equally unorthodox approach to her pupils.
 While the episode premises won’t sound far off from broad American fare to most viewers (in an early episode, Rita meets her son’s father-in-law only to discover they once dated), the heart and depth of this show will be refreshing to any U.S. viewer raised on a laugh track.